Watch the Info Session with Dr. Hain

 The Hungary/Czech Republic program is designed to prepare Clayton State University business students for a globally diverse work environment.
 Participants will visit business organizations and regulatory agencies to learn about the economic, legal, technological, political, socio-cultural and competitive environment regarding business in Hungary and the Czech Republic, which is formerly part of the Communist Eastern Bloc.
 Students will have the opportunity to travel to the University of Pannonia just outside of Budapest, Hungary.
 The Hungary/Czech Republic is designed to immerse students into the local culture, so they will have a basic understanding of how business is conducted in the visited countries.
 Students will learn about the economic and business climate that Hungary and the Czech Republic have experienced since privatization in the early 1990’s.
 Students will also explore hundreds of years of history and precedence that formed these countries.
 Lastly, it is hoped that students will gain an understanding of the Hungarian and Czechoslovakian people, their language, their food, their customs and how to develop successful personal and business relationships with people of another country.

-What is not included: Clayton State tuition, Passport/Visa fees*, Most meals are NOT included in the cost, Optional cultural events, Local country transportation during optional time, Travel guides, Presentation course material including Wi-Fi/internet access, Healthcare Clearance Form physician and medical fees*,, travel insurance (learn more about travel insurance here).
+What is not included: Clayton State tuition, Passport/Visa fees*, Most meals are NOT included in the cost, Optional cultural events, Local country transportation during optional time, Travel guides, Presentation course material including Wi-Fi/internet access, Healthcare Clearance Form physician and medical fees*, Travel Insurance.
 Tuition is separate from the study abroad costs and other associated fees.
-To learn more about tuition costs and fees, visit the Bursar's tuition page here to learn more.
+To learn more about tuition costs and fees, visit the Bursar's Tuition page to learn more.

 Estimated Costs: Note that your program fees and tuition are separate costs.
 Program fees are the fees that pay for what is included in the program costs.
 Prepare for spending money and for additional meals.
 Speak to your Program Director for more details.

-Learn more about this program by visiting our YouTube playlist to hear what previous participants had to say about studying abroad.
-Visit the website here.
+Learn more about this program by visiting our YouTube Playlist to hear what previous participants had to say about studying abroad.

 Apply for Business in Hungary & the Czech Republic